Cybernetics: From the Great Chain to the Sociopticon

 “Just as entropy is a measure of disorganization, the information carried by a set of messages is a measure of organization.
 In fact, it is possible to interpret the information carried by a message as essentially the negative of its entropy…”

-Thus, homo cybernetica may come to participate automatically in such a system.
-Wiener’s realized that the only way to remain human in a cybernetic world was to refuse to be a component — to be inefficient, unpredictable, and uncooperative with the logic of the machine.
-In A Scientist Rebels (1947) he says:
+Wiener realized that the only way to remain human in a cybernetic world was a radical, “inefficient” refusal.
+To stay human is to intentionally become noise”, to be inefficient, unpredictable, and uncooperative and fundamentally unoptimizable by the logic of the machine.

-A system of homeostatis and optimization suppress a radical break from the past; the future becomes an optimized projection of the past.
-This becomes an end of history; we enter a permanent present where needs are resolved before we even feel them; pre-empting the struggle that leads to growth.
-Within the stable circulation of information, judgement becomes unnecessary, we accept the recommendation.
-Unobserved, unquantified moments of reflection becomes meaningless; if a thought or action is not externalized it is non-existant as far as the system is concerned.
+This drive towards optimization suppresses any radical break from the past; the future becomes an optimized projection of what has already occurred.
+We enter a permanent present where needs are resolved before we even feel them; pre-empting the struggle that leads to growth.
+Within the stable circulation of information, judgement becomes unnecessary friction.
+We accept the recommendation to do otherwise is to invite the disintegration of the self from the network.

-Mens sine fine errat — A mind without purpose drifts, and a mind drifting is perhaps no mind at all.
+- A mind without purpose drifts, and a mind drifting is perhaps no mind at all.

+VII.
 McLuhan’s Massage

 Marshall McLuhan diagnosed the sensory reality of the cybernetic society.
 Writing in the gap between Wiener’s post-war anxiety and Deleuze’s late-century analysis, McLuhan recognized that the feedback loop had moved from the factory floor to the central nervous system.

 Wiener feared that humans would be treated like machines.
 McLuhan argued that we had already become the servomechanisms of our technologies.
-In Understanding Media (1964) and The Medium is the Massage (1967), McLuhan transposed cybernetics into anthropology declaring that media are not passive channels for information.
-Media are active environments that “work us over” - the “Massage” is nothing less than the continuous modulation of the human sensorium — a cybernetic adjustment of the subject to fit the system.
-In an electronic age, the human being is no longer the operator of the tool, but the component that closes the loop.
-He wrote:
+In Understanding Media (1964) and The Medium is the Massage (1967), he transposed cybernetics into anthropology declaring that media are not passive channels for information but active environments that “work us over”.

 “to behold, use or perceive any extension of ourselves is to embrace it.
 By continually embracing technologies, we relate ourselves to them as servomechanisms.”

 Wiener’s “negative feedback” becomes McLuhan’s “closure.”
 The machine extends a faculty (the eye, the ear, the nervous system), and the human organism auto-amputates the corresponding natural function to maintain equilibrium.
 It is too weak a claim to simply say we use our networks: we, in some deep operational sense, become a biological relay in the network’s circuit.

 Wiener fatalistically anticipated this willing collusion of homo cyberneticus in networked systems, and McLuhan names it alliteratively: Narcissus Narcosis.
 Like Narcissus, mesmerized by his own reflection, failing to recognize it as himself, the cybernetic subject is mesmerized by the extension of their own nervous system into the global network.
 We submit to control because the feedback loop seduces us with a reflection of our own data.
-Decades before headlines proclaimed “AI psychosis,” McLuhan told us we were already there when global electronic village merged.
-He points to cybernetic homeostasis unambiguously and addresses its potency:

 “The gadget lover is a Narcissus… [He] is numb.
 He is unaware that he is the sex organs of the machine world, as the bee of the plant world, enabling it to fecundate and to evolve ever new forms.”